Yes, scientists are actually building an elevator to space - Fabio Pacucci

-The first experiment, TSS-1, flew abord the Space Shuttle Mission STS-46, with Italian astronaut Franco Malerba among the others, the first Italian citizen to fly to space.
+The first experiment, TSS-1, flew aboard the Space Shuttle Mission STS-46 with Italian astronaut Franco Malerba (among others), the first Italian citizen to fly to space.
 Despite technical difficulties (the tether got stuck at 256 meters, instead of the 20 km planned), the experiment uncovered many of the principles that govern tethered systems in space.

 Create and share a new lesson based on this one.

 Why the Moon turns red during a total lunar eclipse

 Lesson duration 03:09

 Look Up!
 Jupiter is at its closest to Earth in 59 years

 How the James Webb Space Telescope will unfold the universe - John C. Mather